wizzard/SwiftFS/README.md

-HydraFS is a userspace filesystem to mount OpenStack container stored in Swift.
+SwiftFS is a userspace filesystem to mount OpenStack container stored in Swift.

 Features
 --------